This is the October 2, 2013 revision of the UltraViolet FAQ.

 It's free to set up an UltraViolet account.
 Retailers set their own prices for movies and other content.

-Once you buy an UltraViolet video you own the rights to it forever (see 1.5).
-Some retailers or streaming services might charge a fee (kind of like a "shipping and handling" fee) or require a subscription for you to stream or download additional copies from your digital collection, but in general there is no cost other than buying videos and players.
+Once you buy an UltraViolet right it lasts forever (see 1.6.1).
+Some retailers or streaming services might charge a fee (kind of like a "shipping and handling" fee) or require a subscription for you to stream or download additional copies from your Library, but in general there is no cost other than buying videos and players.

 UltraViolet licensees pay annual fees and may pay usage fees.
 See 6.2.1.

 You go to a web site or one of those old-fashioned physical stores and buy a movie.
 Instead of getting a box in your hands or in the mail, you instantly have the movie added to your Library.
 You can then download and copy the movie to all your UltraViolet players.
 You can also stream the movie from UltraViolet-compatible services.

 In many cases you can buy a DVD or Blu-ray with UltraViolet included for free (see 1.6.5).
 In a call with analysts on Aug 3, 2011, Jeffrey Bewkes, Time Warner's chairman and chief executive, told analysts during a conference call that 'beginning with the releases of Horrible Bosses and Green Lantern in the fourth quarter, the vast majority of our future home video new releases will be UV enabled.'

 You can also use the disc-to-digital service offered by some retailers to upgrade to UltraViolet from your existing DVDs and Blu-ray Discs (see 1.6.4).